 While some may bite if disturbed, most species are not harmful to humans.
 The two species of spiders to keep an eye out for are the black widow spider and recluse spiders, both of which have particularly potent bites that can lead to severe symptoms such as redness, pain and swelling, or an open sore at the bite site, cramping, nausea, vomiting, fever, chills, tremors, sweating and more.
 In rare cases, black widow spider bites can be fatal.

-Common California Pests and Insects Found Inside the Home
+California Pests and Insects Commonly Found Inside the Home

 In addition to the pests listed above, these common household pests found in California pose serious threats if they make their way into the home: